nstlgy/nstlgy/README.md

 ## 📑 Hey there!👋
-### I'm Yash, the Code-Loving Caffeine Enthusiast ☕
+### I'm Yash, I am Yash, the anomalous consciousness thriving on the ephemeral sustenance of code and caffeine, existing in a liminal space between the physical and the digital realms. ☕

-Third-year CSE student fueled by a passion for crafting websites and apps that seamlessly blend beauty and functionality.
+Final-year CSE student fueled by a passion for crafting websites and apps that seamlessly blend beauty and functionality.
 I believe the sweet spot in web development lies where stunning design meets intuitive user experience.
 Always ready for the thrills of full-stack development and the occasional hackathon adventure (who needs sleep, anyway?).

 ```zsh